hisurfadvisory/MACROSS/ncore/README.md

 	&emsp;<b>G.</b> collab() = This is the function that allows your scripts to talk to each other.
 It must be called with (1) the name of the script you want to "collaborate" with in the nmods folder, and (2) the name of the script making the call, WITHOUT the file extension.
-	Your script should already be setting the global values for <i>$RESULTFILE</i> and <i>$PROTOCULTURE</i> as necessary, but this function does allow for passing another value if necessary.
-It will be set as <i>$eNM</i> and passed along as a separate param to the script you're calling.<br>
+	Your script should already be setting the global values for <i>$RESULTFILE</i> and <i>$PROTOCULTURE</i> as necessary, but this function does allow for passing another optional value if needed.
+That value will be set as <i>$eNM</i> and passed along as a separate param to the script you're calling.<br>
 <br>
 	If you are calling a python script, up to 9 values (7 required defaults, 2 optional) will be passed along as arguments that can be parsed using the sys.argv library in your python script:<br>